Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** MLflow Tracking
 **💬 Quote of the Day:** "He who knows that enough is enough will always have enough." — Laozi

+## 📅 2025-04-24
+**🧠 Learning Topic:** Fine-tuning LLMs with LoRA
+**💬 Quote of the Day:** "Your vision will become clear only when you look into your heart.
+Who looks outside, dreams.
+Who looks inside, awakens." — Carl Jung